door999mo/eric-blog/readme.md

 A basic blog built by using Laravel 5.1

-  - User Authorisation and Authentication
+  - User Authorisation and Authentication (User Login and Register)
   - Make comments to a post
   - Blog Post View, Create, Edit and Delete (Admin account only).
   - Simple User Management for User View, Create, Edit and Delete (Admin account only).